andy-1au/Special-Collections-Podcast-Archival-Project/README.md

 - Required Python libraries (install them using pip):

   - ```pip install requirements.txt```
+- Please make sure that you run the CLI in git bash

 ## Installation
 Clone the repository or download the source code to your local machine.